 - Network Monitoring– Command and Control (C&C) center are the wings for Advanced Persistent Threats to carry in and out payloads and confidential data respectively.
-The infected host relies on command and control center to execute the next series of action and they generally communicate periodically.
-So, if we try to detect the programs, domain name queries that are happening in a periodic cycle, it would be worth to investigate those cases.
+The infected host relies on the command and control center to execute the next series of action, and they generally communicate periodically.
+If we try to detect the programs, domain name queries that are happening in a periodic cycle, it would be worth investigating those cases.

 - User Behavior Analytics– This involves employing the use of Artificial Intelligence and solutions that will keep an eye on the user’s activity.
 The expectation is – the solution should be able to detect any anomaly in activities that a host is doing.